 Who is Qualified to Advise on Medi-Cal Planning?

-Broker (Stock or Securities): Securities brokers run into the same conflict of interest issues as insurances agents.
+Brokers (Stock or Securities): Securities brokers run into the same conflict of interest issues as insurance agents.
 Brokers typically own a Series 6 or 7 license, which can be obtained within a few months of schooling, and do not carry any specific focus on Medi-Cal planning.
 Brokers are limited in the options they can offer clients and may end up promoting the wrong type of services.

 Estate Planning Attorneys: Estate planning attorneys are closer to the area of expertise that we are looking for, however, even though they are qualified in the areas of wills, trusts, and probate, they still do not have the long-term care and Medi-Cal planning expertise, unless they also specialize in elder law.

 The only attorneys who are truly qualified to provide the best and most helpful advice for Long-term care and Medi-Cal Planning.

 An Elder Law Attorney is a specialist in the field and is able to provide an array of services to best fit a person’s long-term care needs.

 Visiting an Elder Law Attorney is very much like visiting a medical specialist for a specific procedure.
 Doctors who are General practitioners refer patients to specialists often.

 Approaching Elder Law with the same approach is the best way to plan for your future.